thedelk/grooper-ace-architect/docs/vol-1/steps/organize.md

 ---
 1. Navigate to (root) > Batch Processing > Processes > Working > Invoices Process
 2. Add a new step
-3. Set the Activity Type of the step to Classify
+3. Set the Activity Type property of the new step to Classify
 4. Set the Content Model Scope to our Invoices Content Model

     img/3-3/001